 And lastly, this recipe contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

 Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

 So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.

 Judging by its ingredients alone, Hill’s Prescription Diet Z/D Canine Ultra looks like an average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still prefer to estimate the product’s meat content before concluding our report.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.

-Free of any plant-based protein boosters, this looks like the profile of a canned food containing only a limited amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing a limited amount of meat.

-Hill’s Prescription Diet Z/D is a plant-based canned dog food using a limited amount of hydrolyzed chicken liver as its main source of animal protein.
+Hill’s Prescription Diet Z/D Canine Ultra is a plant-based canned dog food using a limited amount of hydrolyzed chicken liver as its main source of animal protein.